PopovEvgeniy/easykms/readme.txt

 Server list

-Edit servers.txt file to add or remove server from server list.
+Edit servers.txt file to add or remove the server from server list.

 License